vari-bbc/rnaseq_workflow/README.md

   * config/config.yaml
     * **iSEE**
         1. Deployment of iSEE to shinyapps.io can be enabled/disabled using `deploy_to_shinyio`.
 If set to False, the following steps can be ignored.
         2. `iSEE_app_name` should be a new app name that does not already exist in your shinyapps.io account.
-Otherwise, your old app will be overwritten.
+Otherwise, the deployment will fail or your old app may be overwritten.
         3. In R, run `rsconnect::accounts()`.
 Choose one of the values in the 'name' column to fill in `shinyio_account_name`.
 If `rsconnect::accounts()` does not return any results, you need to first follow the instructions [here](https://docs.posit.co/shinyapps.io/guide/getting_started/#configure-rsconnect) to set up your shinyapps.io credentials.

 ### Step 1b (_optional_): Specify contig groups for variant calling